Our Guide for Offer Holders

 If you have received an offer to study with us at the University of Lincoln – congratulations!
 We look forward to welcoming you to our friendly academic community.

 We know university applicants have lots to consider, like selecting firm and insurance choices, applying for student finance, and choosing where to live.
 When we make applicants an offer on an undergraduate or postgraduate course, we’ll send them detailed information about the conditions of the offer.
 If you’re applying through UCAS, you can track the status of your application and any offers received in UCAS Hub.
 Below you’ll find more details on the types of offers we make, our approach to entry requirements and accepted qualifications, and some key dates.

-Types of Offers
+Types of Offer

 Entry Requirements, UCAS Tariff, and Accepted Qualifications

 Below are some examples of offers we may make.
-You can find detailed entry requirements for each programme on our course pages, so please check these carefully for any additional subject specific criteria:
+You can find detailed entry requirements for each programme on our course pages, so please check these carefully for any additional subject specific criteria.